The Evolution of Product Information Management Tool: Transforming Product Management in the Digital Age

 A successful e-commerce strategy involves giving shoppers the best experience.
 This is the only way to keep them from looking for options elsewhere.
 An excellent plan is all-round; it touches product information and digital assets – or what is referred to as product content.

 The implication is that industrial brands and other online sellers need a digital asset management software to work with PIM SaaS tool to deliver desired objectives.
-However, experienced industrial marketers can attest that operating PIM and DAM solutions acquired separately is an expensive affair.
+However, experienced industrial marketers can attest that operating PIM DAM solutions acquired separately is an expensive affair.
 Let alone the time and skills required to interface the two platforms to create a unified system.

-Some vendors already live in this future – they offer an integrated solution where PIM and DAM make up a unified platform.
-For example, Catsy allows users to view the PIM and DAM side of the platform in one window.
+Some vendors already live in this future – they offer an integrated solution where PIM and DAM systems make up a unified platform.
+For example, Catsy allows users to view the PIM and DAM systems side of the platform in one window.
 You can edit descriptions and other attributes on the left as you add alt-text to the product’s images on the left view of the same window.
 Product content management can’t get more streamlined than that.

 The advantages that this configuration offers include: